jdalbey/EasyAuth/README.md

 ## Features
  - Stores your secret keys encrypted in a vault on your local machine (doesn't rely on third-party cloud services).
+ - Automatically finds QR codes displayed on the screen.
+No need to scan QR codes with your phone.
+ - QR codes can be read from an image file.
  - Generates Time-based One-time Passwords from your secret keys.
  - Accounts are displayed in a scrollable list with a search feature.
  - The list can be sorted alphabetically or by most recently used.
  - The list can be manually reordered to achieve a custom ordering.
- - Automatically finds QR codes displayed on the screen.
-No need to scan QR codes with your phone.
- - QR codes can be read from an image file.
+ - Vault entries can be displayed as QR codes for migration to other applications.
  - Export and Import vault to plain-text JSON file.
  - Familiar easy-to-navigate desktop GUI.
  - Automatically finds favicons for many sites that offer TOTP verification.